Giorgiuovo/IGDB-Videogames/README.md

-# SELECT * FROM games
+# Query The Games

-SELECT * FROM games is a local-first data visualization app for exploring and analyzing video game data fetched from the IGDB API.
+Query The Games is a local-first data visualization app for exploring and analyzing video game data fetched from the IGDB API.
 It combines a fully configurable SQL query engine with interactive Plotly charts – all inside a Streamlit interface.

 ## Features